jing-yen/tp/docs/DeveloperGuide.md

   - 3a1.
 Paypals shows an error message.
     Use case resumes at step 2.

+### Use case: Mark an expense as paid

+***MSS***
+1. User requests to list expenses
+2. Paypals shows a list of expenses
+3. User request to mark a specific expenese as paid in the list
+4. Paypals marks the expense as paid

+&ensp; &ensp; Use case ends

+**Extensions**
+- 2a.
+The list is empty.
+    Use case ends.
+- 3a.
+The given index is invalid.
+  - 3a1.
+Paypals shows an error message
+    Use case resumes at step 2.

 ### Non-Functional Requirements
 1. Should work on any mainstream OS as long as it has Java `17` or above installed.
 2. Should be able to hold up to 1000(?) expenses without a noticeable sluggishness in performance for typical usage